Velocidex/velociraptor-docs/content/vql_reference/server/gui_users/_index.md

 Arg | Description | Type
 ----|-------------|-----
-all_orgs|If set we enumberate permission for all orgs, otherwise just for this org.|bool
+all_orgs|If set we enumerate permission for all orgs, otherwise just for this org.|bool

 ### Description